 Graduates develop the skills and experiences employers desire.
 They earn above average starting salaries and can choose from a wide variety of career fields including agricultural law, business consulting, commodity brokerage/trading, economic analysis, entrepreneurship, farming and ranching, finance and insurance, government service management, natural resources, and veterinary medicine.

-Natural Resources: This option is a good match for students who want to focus on economic issues involving natural resources.
+This option is a good match for students who want to focus on economic issues involving natural resources.
 Environmental conservation is an area that individuals, businesses, and government entities want to understand.
 Courses in this 15-hour secondary major include resource management and conservation.

-Pre-Veterinary: Veterinary schools are becoming more selective in the students they admit.
+Veterinary schools are becoming more selective in the students they admit.
 This option gives students a strong foundation in science to meet vet school requirements, as well as the business skills needed to be doctors, managers, and consultants in a veterinary practice.

-Pre-Law: Law school admissions committees look for breadth and depth in the curriculum of potential law students, and they value the diversity found in the agricultural economics major.
+Law school admissions committees look for breadth and depth in the curriculum of potential law students, and they value the diversity found in the agricultural economics major.
 Students in this option work with an advisor in agricultural economics and pre-law to make sure they gain the experiences necessary to enter and succeed in law school.

-Farm Management: This is for students who want to apply management principles to a farm, ranch, or commercial feedlot.
+This is for students who want to apply management principles to a farm, ranch, or commercial feedlot.
 Courses in this option focus on agricultural economics, livestock and crop production, and agricultural technology.

-Quantitative: Students with an interest in math and statistics, as well as agricultural economics, excel in this option.
+Students with an interest in math and statistics, as well as agricultural economics, excel in this option.
 With these advanced skills, students will be prepared for graduate or doctoral level studies or for work as economic analysts or consultants.